wintercms/docs/console-asset-compilation.md

 <a name="examples-alpine"></a>
 ### Alpine JS

-For themes that wish to use Alpine JS, include `alpinejs` dependencie in your theme's `package.json` file.
+For themes that wish to use Alpine JS, include the `alpinejs` dependency in your theme's `package.json` file.

 ```bash
 # Inside the theme root folder
 npm install aplinejs
 ```

-You may need to update your mix assets by running `php artisan mix:update` from the project root folder.
+You will need to update your Mix assets by running `php artisan mix:update` from the project root folder after the installation is complete.

-Import Alpine into your theme script bundle and initialize it like so:
+Import Alpine into your theme script bundle (for example, stored at `theme/example/assets/js/scripts.js`), and initialize it like so:

 ```js
 import Alpine from 'alpinejs'